We know it's not easy funding your studies, and we work hard to provide opportunities for you to apply for additional financial support.Find out more

-The standard of tutors and speakers has been superb, with experts today coming from both London and Manchester, it's been a privilege to study with them.
-I've also met a range of contacts who I know will be useful for future networking, although it would be great if more students came down from the north of England, it's worth the journey!
+The standard of tutors and speakers has been superb … it's been a privilege to study with them.
+I've also met a range of contacts who I know will be useful for future networking.
 Because of the highly respected nature of the courses here, I've been asked by colleagues to report on some of the expertise on my return, up-to-date developments in the use of lime mortar for example.

 Overall, I've found the courses to be an excellent mix of practical and theoretical learning supported by great facilities."

-Sarah Neville, Building Conservation Masterclasses and Professional Development Diploma in Historic Building Conservation and Repair.
+Professional Development Diploma in Historic Building Conservation and Repair

-If you are interested in applying for this course or would like further information please contact firstname.lastname@example.org or by calling the number below.
-To make your application you will need to download and fill out the booking form at the bottom of this page.
+If you are interested in applying for this course or would like further information please contact admissions either by enquiring online or calling the number below.
+To make your application you will need to download and fill out our application form.